openharmony/docs/en/application-dev/reference/apis-arkdata/js-apis-data-preferences.md

 on(type: 'change', callback: Callback&lt;string&gt;): void

 Subscribes to data changes.
-A callback will be triggered to return the new value if the value of the subscribed key is changed and [flushed](#flush).
+The registered callback will be invoked to return the new value if the data change is [flushed](#flush).

 **System capability**: SystemCapability.DistributedDataManager.Preferences.Core